 After a 45-year career in journalism, Robert's focus is helping consumers cope with personal finance issues.
 Finding solutions to paying off credit card debt, mortgage payments and that darn student loan, is far more fulfilling than explaining why the Cleveland Browns can't win (It's the quarterback!!).
 Robert wrote about the Browns and all Cleveland sports as a columnist at the Plain Dealer before transitioning to television sports commentary at WKYC.
 Now, his passion is helping people navigate their personal finances.

 - N.A.
-(ND) How to Save on Household Expenses.
-Retrieved from https://www.amfam.com/resources/articles/at-home/how-to-cut-household-expenses
+(ND) 8 simple ways to save money.
+Retrieved from https://bettermoneyhabits.bankofamerica.com/en/saving-budgeting/ways-to-save-money

 - Dantus, C-R. (2019, July 16).
 How to reduce your debt.
 Retrieved from https://www.consumerfinance.gov/about-us/blog/how-reduce-your-debt/

 - Aldrich, E. (2021, February 16) Taking 10 minutes to go through my bank statement saved me $468 a month without any real sacrifice.
 Retrieved from https://www.businessinsider.com/personal-finance/saved-hundreds-cutting-subscriptions-recurring-fees-2021-2

 - Graham, K. (2023, February 16) Historical Mortgage Rates: 1971 To The Present.
 Retrieved from https://www.rocketmortgage.com/learn/historical-mortgage-rates-30-year-fixed